-If you have to undergo more severe treatments, such as a tooth removal, consult with your dentist in Grand Prairie about the possibility and benefits of deep anesthesia.
+If you have to undergo more severe treatments, such as a tooth removal, consult with your dentist in Grande Prairie about the possibility and benefits of deep anesthesia.

 Generally speaking, sedation is a safe solution to remove anxiety and ensure that you are comfortable, especially if your dentist is experienced in administering sedation.

 Consult with your dentist to determine the sedation option that is the best for you.